How to Troubleshoot Adobe InDesign Crash issues

 • Reopen the file

-This process removes minor corruptions, which makes InDesign app to crash.
+This process removes minor corruptions, which makes the InDesign app crash.

 Method 6: Recovery folder

-Auto loading of recovery file may cause InDesign application to crash each time when it’s launched.
-So, go to ‘InDesign Recovery’ folder and delete all files (ensure you no longer need them).
+Auto-loading of recovery files may cause the InDesign application to crash each time when it’s launched.
+So, go to the ‘InDesign Recovery’ folder and delete all files (ensure you no longer need them).

 After effects:

-Few users reported that Adobe InDesign crash deleted their large files while they were working on it.
-So, if your file is also deleted due to InDesign crash then restore the file from “InDesign Recovery” folder.
-If the file is not present in recovery folder then use this Mac photo recovery software to restore your deleted InDesign file.
+A few users reported that Adobe InDesign crash deleted their large files while they were working on it.
+So, if your file is also deleted due to an InDesign crash, then restore the file from the “InDesign Recovery” folder.
+If the file is not present in the recovery folder, then use this Mac photo recovery software to restore your deleted Photoshop or InDesign file.
 If you are using InDesign on a network drive, then connect the network drive as an external device to your computer and recover deleted files using the same procedure.

 • Save the file simultaneously while working on it in InDesign